11 Top Things to Do In Seville You Can’t Miss

 The Bullfight Museum is located at Paseo de Cristóbal Colón, 12, 41001 Sevilla, Spain.
 It’s open from Monday to Friday from 9:30 to 2:30 and on Saturday from 2 to 11.
 Guided tours are offered every 20 minutes, and a visit costs 7€ (around $8.30 USD).

 As I usually do, I recommend staying in the historic center of Seville for proximity to the sights.
 I’ll warn you, though, that the prices in Seville are quite a bit higher than in Madrid.

 However, if you’re only visiting for 2-3 days, it’s worth staying in the city center if you’re able to in order to maximize your time.
 Here are a few places that look good and are located in the historic center.
 The hotel is located at Calle Morgado, 17, 41003 Sevilla, Spain.

-El Viajero en Sevilla is a tremendous value budget hotel that’s a little further from the center of the historical district but still located within it.
-It’s conveniently located near many restaurants and bars and while reviews note that it can be a bit loud at night, they rave about the friendliness of the staff.
+El Viajero en Sevilla is a tremendous value-budget hotel that’s a little further from the center of the historic district but still located within it.
+It’s conveniently located near many restaurants and bars, and while reviews note that it can be a bit loud at night, they rave about the friendliness of the staff.
 This hotel is located at Calle Fernán Caballero, 4, 41001 Sevilla, Spain.